9 reasons why mac may be better than windows in the enterprise

-First step is enrolling your devices to Hexnode.
+The first step is enrolling your devices to Hexnode.
 Prior to enrollment, make sure that the APNs (Apple Push Notification services) certificate has been configured.
-There are different methods of enrollment the most preferred among which is the no touch enrollment with Apple Business Manager.
+There are different methods of enrollment the most preferred among which is the no-touch enrollment with Apple Business Manager.
 Apple Business Manager provides a fast-streamlined way to deploy devices and you can automatically enroll devices in MDM without physically touching the device.
 During the enrollment process, you can assign the device to your MDM server, allowing you to manage your devices through that solution.
 This ensures that all your devices are molded to your organization’s settings as soon as the employees activate them.
-You can also preconfigure the set-up process by skipping specific steps in setup assistant and thereby avoid time consuming hassles for end users.
+You can also preconfigure the set-up process by skipping specific steps in setup assistant and thereby avoid time-consuming hassles for end users.
 Educational institutions can use Apple School Manager to configure automatic device enrollment in MDM and create accounts for students and staffs.

-Hexnode integrates with Apple’s Volume Purchase Program to simplify and streamline the process of purchasing, distribution and management of apps in bulk.
+Hexnode integrates with Apple’s Volume Purchase Program to simplify and streamline the process of purchasing, distribution, and management of apps in bulk.
 Content such as e-books can also be pre-purchased and distributed.
-Third party app developers can distribute their apps to specific VPP accounts of their clients instead of using the public app store and there by control who has access to download their apps.
+Third-party app developers can distribute their apps to specific VPP accounts of their clients instead of using the public app store and thereby control who has access to download their apps.
 With MDM no redemption code or Apple id is needed to get content on to each device.
 VPP also provides multiple payment options: licenses can be purchased at the time of the order with a credit card, or a specific amount of VPP credit can be paid for by purchase order to be redeemed later.